Head Start and Early Head Start

 Giving babies and young children the boost they need to perform in school and maintain a healthy weight

-Head Start is a comprehensive early childhood education program that helps prepare more than 1 million low-income children under the age of 5 for school every year by providing education, health, and social services.
+Head Start is a comprehensive early childhood education program that helps prepare children for school by providing education, health, and social services.
+Every year, it reaches more than 1 million children under the age of 5 in families who have low income.
 It began as a program for preschoolers in the 1960s and was expanded in the 1990s with the creation of Early Head Start, which serves pregnant women, infants and toddlers.
 The federal government provides funding and oversight to local agencies that administer the program.
 For FY2019, Head Start and Early Head Start received more than $10 billion, a $200 million increase from FY2018.
+Additionally, as of 2020, lawmakers from 14 states have directly committed over $400 million in state funding to expand Head Start to more than 25,000 children ages birth to five, filling critical services gaps for children and families who have low income.

 In 2016, updated Head Start Performance Standards took effect, the first major changes to the standards since the 1970s.
 The revised standards require Head Start programs–which participate in the Child and Adult Care Food Program or the federal school meals programs–to actively engage in obesity prevention in the classroom and through family partnerships.
 The new standards require healthy snacks, culturally appropriate nutrition services, easily accessible drinking water throughout the day, and the integration of physical activity into the daily curriculum.